 George E. Wahlen Park has 12.68 acres and is comprised of the following facilities: tennis courts, multipurpose basketball court, (allows tennis as well), triplex T-Ball field, large pavilion (Bowery), splash pad, playground, walking trail and parking facilities.

 Work is nearly complete at George E. Wahlen Park.
-We will have the grand opening of the playground, splash pad, bowery and park on May 24, time TBA.
-Feel free to utilize the bowery, playground, tennis courts and splash pad (during open season) until the grand opening.
+Feel free to utilize the bowery, playground, tennis courts and splash pad (during open season).
 We ask that people be sensitive of the newly planted grass.
 All playing fields are closed until further notice.

 Park Hours Year Round